Ketchup chips: International markets

 While Americans pair french fries with ketchup, flavours popular in Canada such as ketchup chips are more vinegar-based in comparison to the United States.
 American chip varieties tend to be creamier.
 These flavour preferences are likely influenced by differing immigration trends and Canada's connection to the United Kingdom.
 For example, Canadians are more likely to pair white vinegar with fries, a combination that is commonplace in Britain but unusual in the United States.

 There is limited production of ketchup chips in the United States in contrast to their much wider availability in Canada.
 Online retailers will sell ketchup chips to Americans for a significant markup.
 A 1984 newspaper article described ketchup chips as a failed business venture, with the exception of its popularity in Chicago.
 Old Dutch used to sell ketchup chips in both Canada and the United States but discontinued production in the American market after it failed to be profitable.
 Frito-Lay also does not sell its ketchup chips in the United States.
 Ketchup chips are instead produced by smaller companies like Herr's Snacks.
 The company initially used its own ketchup flavouring before switching to a Heinz partnership in the 1980s.
 The brand imports its variety to Canada.

 Tudor Crisps sold a tomato ketchup chip flavour in the United Kingdom.
 Walkers later launched their own brand of ketchup chips in 2001, partnering with Heinz to produce the product.
 In 2024, the company also released a limited edition sausage and ketchup flavour.

+In South Africa, ketchup style condiment is referred to as tomato sauce.
+Simba Chips in South Africa (owned by PepsiCo), reintroduced Tomato Sauce flavoured chips in May 2025, after discontinuing them in 2021.
+The chips were previously All Gold Tomato Sauce flavour, but on re-introduction are Wellington's Tomato Sauce flavour.
+Smaller South African manufacturer Frimax also manufactures tomato sauce chips.